netbiolab/HRGM2/README.md

-# HRGM2 Codes
+# HRGM2 Code
-This repository contains codes used in HRGM2 construction
+This repository contains code used for HRGM2 construction.